What are the Most Important Fixed Income Terms?

 Welcome to CFI’s guide to the most important fixed income terms.
-For a complete understanding of bonds and fixed income securities, check out our free Fixed Income Fundamentals course.
+For a complete understanding of bonds and fixed-income securities, check out our Fixed Income Fundamentals course.

 An annuity is a series of payments in equal time periods, guaranteed for a fixed number of years.

 The present value of $1 paid for each of “t” periods.

 A constant stream of identical cash flows without end.

 A statistical measure of how two securities move in relation to each other.

 The amount of interest received by a bond investor expressed on a nominal annual basis.

 The coupon from a bond divided by the market price of the bond, expressed as a percentage.